 IRETA developed and created two online courses, free to complete and suitable for addictions professionals, social workers, physicians, and the general public.
 These online learning modules used a multimedia approach to digesting and disseminating information about research and best practices to health care providers.

-As of October 2016, the two courses have been completed by 700 people across a wide range of professions; a significant proportion are social workers, addiction counselors, and mental health counselors.
+The free online courses are hosted on ireta.org and accessed by a wide range of professionals; a significant proportion are social workers, addiction counselors, and mental health counselors.

 81% of the people who took the course and completed a brief survey rated its overall value as good or excellent and 86% found the course content useful at either a good or excellent level.
 Finally, 82% said they would probably or definitely recommend it to other people.